Select therapeutic use:

-Anemia of chronic renal failure (CRF), including patients on and not on dialysis.
+Anemia of chronic kidney disease (CKD), including patients on and not on dialysis.
 Chemotherapy-induced anemia in patients with non-myeloid malignancies.

 Erythropoiesis stimulating protein.